About review of QCT decisions

 - any other relevant material the review committee allows.

-The committee must give you a reasonable opportunity to make oral or written submissions to it.
+The IRC must give you a reasonable opportunity to make oral or written submissions to it.

 - confirm the original decision